s3434434/SmartPlant/README.md

 Plants:

+	[Get]
+	/api/Plants
+	Returns all plants belonging to the current user.

+	[Post]
+	/api/Plants
+	Creates a new plant for the current logged in user.
+	Currently max of 5 per user, changeable in PlantManager.cs: line 14.

 	[Get] [Admin]
-	/api/plants
+	/api/Admin/Plants

-	Returns all plants (plantID, userID)
+	Returns all plants for all users (plantID, userID)

-	[Get] //gets all plants (plantid, userid) for the user /api/User/{id}/Plants
+	[Get] [Admin]
+	/api/Admin/Plants/UserID/{id}
+	Takes in a userID
-	Returns all plants beloning to a userID
+	Returns all plants belonging to the specific user

-	[Post]
+	[Post] [Admin]
-	api/Plant
+	api/Admin/Plants
 	Creates a new plant
-	Takes in PlantID, UserID - UserID must exist on database
+	Takes in a UserID - UserID must exist on database

 Sensor Data:
-	[Get][Admin]
-        /api/SensorData/All
-	returns ALL sensor data - don't think this is needed

 	[Get]
         /api/SensorData/{plantID}